oinam/notes/technology/password.md

 ## Passkeys

+Since 2022, a passwordless experience might become a reality with the introduction of [Passkeys](https://www.passkeys.io)[^passkeys].

 Let’s hope that the new world of passwordless login will make some steps forward in the next years.
-The Fido alliance, [Passkeys](https://www.passkeys.io), backed by the likes of Google, Microsoft, and Apple is the way forward.
+The Fido alliance, Passkeys, backed by the likes of Google, Microsoft, and Apple is the way forward.

 ### References

 - [Practical Recommendations for Stronger, More Usable Passwords Combining Minimum-strength, Minimum-length, and Blocklist Requirements](http://www.andrew.cmu.edu/user/nicolasc/publications/Tan-CCS20.pdf) (pdf)
 - [NIST Password Guidelines](https://www.auditboard.com/blog/nist-password-guidelines/) is a password that meets the regulations set out by the National Institution for Standards in Technology’s Digital Identity Guidelines.
 - [Dumb Password Rules](https://dumbpasswordrules.com) has a list of websites with, well, dumb password rules.

+[^passkeys]: A [passkey](https://en.wikipedia.org/wiki/Passkey_(authentication)) is a digital credential that is used as an authentication method for a website or application.
+The passkeys standard is a type of passwordless authentication, promoted by the World Wide Web Consortium and the FIDO Alliance.
+They are often stored by the operating system or web browser and synchronized between devices from the same ecosystem using the cloud, however they can also be confined to a single device such as a physical security key.